siddharthkp/bundlesize/README.md

 &nbsp;

-1) Add the path and threshold in your `package.json`
+1) Add the path and maxSize in your `package.json`

 ```json